erlerobot/erle_gitbook_unixintroduction/tutorial_9/README.md

 ####9.2 Essential commands

-Below are some tables containing the more usual *vim* commands.
+Below are three tables containing the more usual *vim* commands.
 If you have more interest in *vim* commands or you are looking for other different commands, [here ](http://www.cs.rit.edu/~cslab/vi.html) you can find a more complete documentation.

 #####Command line